fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * Nullable annotations on reference types are ignored when checking for duplicate methods.

-To re-iterate: nullable reference types are about separating distinguishing the implicit `null` from a reference type, but they are not a new _kind_ of reference type.
+To re-iterate: nullable reference types are about distinguishing the implicit `null` from a reference type, but they are not a new _kind_ of reference type.
 They are still the same reference type and, despite warnings, can still compile when a nullability rule is violated.

 #### Type inference - Constraint solving